Denk-Em/kStatistics/README.md

 ```
 cum2mom(5)
 ```
-to get the cumulant 5, that is
+to get the cumulant of order 5, that is
 ```
 24m[1]^5 - 60m[1]^3m[2] + 30m[1]m[2]^2 + 20m[1]^2m[3] - 10m[2]m[3] - 5m[1]m[4] + m[5]
 ```
-To calculate the value of the above cumulant given the moments up to order 5
+Then, to calculate the value of the above cumulant given the moments up to order 5

 m[1]=1, m[2]=2, m[3]=3, m[4]=4, m[5]=5.